 Team's VisionBy faith, we see the establishment of vibrant assemblies of believers who trust and care for one another and pursue God’s caring, missionary vision for their own people and for the world.

 The Bible Society has published simple-language Bibles for people from both Hindu and Muslim backgrounds.
-The church in Bangladesh is tiny compared to the millions of unreached people in the country.
-Believers find it difficult to form into churches, and the "cares of this world" often take precedence over spiritual growth.
-SIM seeks to lay a foundation for developing national leaders who are able to establish the church among their own people.
+The church in Bangladesh is tiny compared to the millions of people in the country.

 SIM has a history of nearly 50 years of involvement in Bangladesh, pioneered by ICF (International Christian Fellowship).
 Opportunities for visas exist in the fields of business, TESL (Teaching English as a Second Language), theological education, vocational training, urban youth work, and community development.
-SIM workers are involved in Bible correspondence courses, arsenic alleviation, drama for development, leadership training, vocational training, community development, and community health awareness training.
+SIM workers are involved in running correspondence courses, arsenic alleviation, leadership training, vocational training, community development, and community health awareness training.
 The need for personal discipleship is widespread.

 History of ChristianityWhile SIM has been in Bangladesh in recent years, Christian involvement in Bangladesh began over 200 years ago.
 Nevertheless, Christianity has been accepted by only a small segment of the population.